 Karl Kettler suggests that few, if any, academic management theories have ever been translated into effective applications.
 In his view the isolated world of the academic is at least partly to blame.
 I agree that life in academia is extraordinarily isolated, not much removed from that of the monasteries that spawned the prototype universities.
 However, there is another culture clash between application and theories espoused by academia.
 The core figure of merit of business is the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "MORE THAN ONE CULTURE CLASH".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "MORE THAN ONE CULTURE CLASH".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.